Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

     nm_GQSW.series(t1=0,tq=25,steps=500)
     LQSW.series(t1=0,tq=25,steps=500)

-notably different dynamics are observed as shown in :numref:`sink-dynamics`.
-The NM-G-QSW results in a higher transfer of probability to the sink vertex and does not as readily decay to a quasi-stationary state.
+notably different dynamics are observed.
+As shown in :numref:`sink-dynamics`, the NM-G-QSW results in a higher transfer of probability to the sink vertex and does not as readily decay to a quasi-stationary state.

 .. figure:: graphics/1_sink_dynamics.png